June 26, 2019 Bianca Altomare

 Getting penalized in Canada for gambling is huge.
 To qualify as a legal contest (and not a lottery), the main and most frequently missed factors are:

-Be sure to watch out for copyright issues, moderators would have to be on guard of images, videos and even music that are being used without permission.
-Make sure you have abided by all promotional contest law rules in Canada here. (http://www.ipvancouverblog.com/2019/01/promotional-contest-law-in-canada/).
+Be sure to watch out for copyright issues!
+Depending on the type of contest, moderators should be on guard for images, videos, or even music being used without permission.
+Make sure you have abided by all promotional contest laws and rules in Canada here: http://www.ipvancouverblog.com/2019/01/promotional-contest-law-in-canada/.